Best Serger | Top 10 Sergers for Sewing Clothes

 Brother 1034D Serger

 The Brother 1034D Serger is probably the most popular serger right now and if you look through the Facebook Group you’ll see that it’s also probably the most recommended serger for sewing clothing.
 On Amazon alone, they’ve sold over 10,000 units of this serger.
-The Brother 1034 sews at 1300 stitches per minute, has a metal frame, and an easy to thread system.
-It comes with a good instruction manual as well as DVDs that some of our group members have found handy as they got it set up and learned the correct method to thread the machine.
+The Brother 1034 sews at 1300 stitches per minute, has a metal frame, and an easy-to-thread color-coded system.
+Types of stitches include 4-thread overlock, 3-thread overlock, narrow hem, rolled hem, and ribbon lock stitches.

-Some complaints are the long-term durability of the machine if you’re using it on a daily basis and it is a little louder then some of the other machines listed below.
+Some complaints are the long-term durability of the machine if you’re using it daily for heavy-duty use, and it is a little louder than some of the other machines listed below.
 Some have also found issues with thicker fabrics.
-Still, at a price point of around $280 at the time of this writing, it’s hard to beat the Brother 1034D as a beginner.
-Get more info on this sewing machine or purchase it HERE.
+Still, at around $280 at the time of this writing, it’s hard to beat the Brother 1034D as a beginner.

 Juki 654 Serger

 The Juki 654 is probably the second most recommended serger in our Facebook Group and the Serger I use.
 It’s a nice step up from the Brother 1034D for not much more money.
 It’s relatively easy to thread, adjust, and use and is quieter than the Brother.
-It’s a bit faster too at 1500 stitches per minute.
+It’s a bit faster, too at 1500 stitches per minute.
 Some have even compared the Juki to an industrial machine at a low price point.
-It’s well built and highly recommended by many group members.
+It’s well-built and highly recommended by many group members.
 One member said “quieter, easier to use, and better quality!”
-Get more info on this singer sewing machine or purchase it HERE.
+You can sew through a variety of fabrics.
+This machine is a great way to get professional results.

 3. Baby Lock Accolade Serger & Coverstitch Combo Machine